Ensure your data structure enables your goals

 Commentary Comparison in the Italian Renaissance

-"Aristotle's Physics in the Renaissance" is a pilot database that documents and analyzes the commentaries on Aristotle's works during the Italian Renaissance.
-For each section in a text, the website displays related sections - the ones that the observed section mentions and the ones that mention the observed section.
-A mention may or may not correspond in location with the observed section; its form may be a citation, a paraphrase or an allusion; and its judgement kind may be endorsement, criticism or neutral.
+Aristotle's Physics in the Renaissance is a pilot database that documents and analyzes commentaries on Aristotle’s works during the Italian Renaissance.
+For each section in a text, the website displays related sections, those mentioned by the observed section and those that refer to it.
+A mention may or may not occur in the same location as the observed section; its form may be a citation, paraphrase, or allusion; and its type of judgment may be endorsement, criticism, or neutrality.

 Commentary Comparison project sample

-Simplified Entity Ralationship Diagram sample
+Simplified Entity-Ralationship Diagram sample

 Court cases project sample